 - Syllabus materials are all available for the price of an internet connection.
 There is a list recommended readings and viewings at the end of the syllabus that may have associated costs.
 Wherever possible, we’ve linked to free or cost-effective resources.

 - We expect to update the syllabus regularly.
-If you have suggestions for additions, email them to Dr. Alicia Kozma.
+If you have suggestions for additions, email them to Dr. Meghan Grosse.

-The Social Dilemma Syllabus was created by Dr. Alicia Kozma, Chair and Assistant Professor of Communications and Media Studies at Washington College, and Dr. Meghan Grosse, Assistant Professor of Communication and Media Studies at Washington College.
+The Social Dilemma Syllabus was created by Dr. Alicia Kozma, former Chair and Assistant Professor of Communications and Media Studies at Washington College, and Dr. Meghan Grosse, Chair and Assistant Professor of Communication and Media Studies at Washington College.
 Learn more about CMS at Washington College.